nathaneltitane/dextop/README.md

 Dextop links the modified utilities that have been patched under Termux for some limited access to whatever the Android user space runtime policy permits (htop, kill, pgrep, pkill, ps, top).

+### Activities:

 **Dextop only loads applications as needed: this helps keep a minimal footprint and your device running as smooth as possible!**

-**Music, mail and web browsing activities should preferably be taken care of using native Android applications that are readily installed and configured on your device.**
+Music, mail, games and web browsing activities should preferably be taken care of using native Android applications that are readily installed and configured on your device.

 ```